jampark123/INT-CPSC-298-Assignment-1/README.md

  f.
 This is my own work, and I did not cheat on this assignment.

 2.)
 List of source files submitted
  a.
-ProblemCereal
+ProblemCereal.cpp
  b.
-ProblemFireCapacity
+ProblemFireCapacity.cpp
  c.
-ProblemEmployeePay
+ProblemEmployeePay.cpp

 3.)
 References used to complete the assignment
  a.
 Zybooks Chapter 1 & 2